MATE Housing Ministry

 WHY?
 Because we love to serve God and we care about our neighbors and community.
 We strive to bring health, safety and warmth to homes and bring resiliency to the people and communities we serve.

-For more information about who we are and what we do, or inquiries for participation in our volunteer program, contact Rev. Thea Kornelius at [email protected]
+For more information about who we are and what we do, or inquiries for participation in our volunteer program, contact Operations Manager, Dan Flint at [email protected].

 Are you someone who likes to get your hands dirty and build?
 We need you!
-Click the button below to download our volunteer application!
+Individuals who desire to work with MHM should contact our Operations Manager at [email protected].
+Church & community groups who wish to send a work team should click the button below to download our volunteer application!

 “Mission at the Eastward has been part of my life for the past four years and will continue to be for years to come.
 I am now 17 years old and a senior and do not plan to stop participating in MATE work anytime soon.